scruffynerf/ffprobe3-python3/README.md

 - Re-wrote the ``ffprobe`` call to request & parse the ``json`` print-format.
 - Re-wrote all client-facing parsed-ffprobe-output classes to wrap parsed JSON.
 - Re-wrote the subprocess code to use convenient new Python3 library features.
-- No longer support Python 2 or Python3 < 3.3.
+- **No longer support Python 2 or Python3 < 3.3**.
-- Changed the client-facing API of functions & class-names.
+- **Changed the client-facing API of functions & classes**.
 - Added optional sanity-checking code (disabled using ``verify_`` switches).
 - Added several derived exception classes for more-informative error reporting.
 - Support media streams (as the ``ffprobe`` command-line program already does).
 - Handle "Chapters" in media.
+- Documented the API (Sphinx/reST docstrings for modules, classes, methods).

 **I renamed this forked repo to ``ffprobe3-python3``**, because:

-- The client-facing API of functions & class-names has changed; and
+- The client-facing API of functions & classes has changed; and
 - The supported Python version has changed from Python2 to **Python3 >= 3.3**.

 ---